If you purchase an independently reviewed product or service through a link on our website, Footwear News may receive an affiliate commission.

 When it comes to buying a shorter rain boot, you can’t go wrong with Crocs’ Jaunty.
 The brand knows what it does best — its signature Croslite foam — and applies it here for a lightweight, cushioned feel.
 (Sadly though, unlike the label’s Classic Clogs, these aren’t customizable with Jibbitz charms.)
 Other key components of the boot include pull handles for easy on and off access, an adjustable shaft so you can loosen or tighten the fit and rubber pods in the outsole to to boost traction and durability on all sorts of wet surfaces.
 Keep in mind these run about a full size big, so make sure to size down when shopping unless you plan to wear these with thick socks.

-Kodiak Survey II
+Kodiak Survey II Boots

-Best Hiker-Style Rain Boot
+Best Hiker-Style Rain Boots

 For a silhouette that looks less like a classic rubber boot and more like a core style in your wardrobe, try this hiker-style boot from Kodiak.
 A luxe leather upper and gold D-ring accents give these boots street style appeal, but they’re more than just a pretty exterior.
 Dr. Cunha notes that the one-inch heel makes the boot look good but also helps take stress of the Achilles tendon to help with your alignment and posture.
 Meanwhile, the lace-up details keep the foot in place as a durable rubber tread enhances stability.
 Feet will also stay cozy in these, thanks to the inclusion of an insulated liner.